 Doctors assign the stage of the cancer by combining the T, N, and M classifications.

 Stage 0: A carcinoma in situ (Tis) with no spread to lymph nodes (N0) or distant metastasis (M0).

 Stage IIA: A tumor that has extended beyond the nasopharynx (T2) but has not spread to lymph nodes (N0) or to distant parts of the body (M0).

-Stage III: This describes a noninvasive and invasive tumor (T1 or T2) that have spread to lymph nodes (N1 or N2) but have not metastasized (M0), or it describes a larger tumor (T3) with or without nodal involvement (N0, N1, or N2) and no metastasis (M0).
+Stage III: A noninvasive or invasive tumor (T1 or T2) that has spread to lymph nodes (N1 or N2) but has not metastasized (M0).
+This stage may also describe a larger tumor (T3) with or without lymph node involvement (N0, N1, or N2) and no metastasis (M0).

 Stage IVA: This describes any invasive tumor (T4) with either no lymph node involvement (N0) or spread to only a single same-sided lymph node (N1) but no metastasis (M0).
-It is also used for any cancer (any T) with more significant nodal involvement (N2) but no metastasis (M0).
+It is also used for any cancer (any T) with more significant lymph node involvement (N2) but no metastasis (M0).

 Recurrent: Recurrent cancer is cancer that has come back after treatment.
 If there is a recurrence, the cancer may need to be staged again (called re-staging) using the system above.